DevPrice/godot-slang/README.md

 If you don't need reflection information, then these should suffice for importing and running Slang shaders.
 However, you may need to handle shader dispatching and parameter bindings manually.

 `ComputeShaderTask::set_shader_parameter` supports most parameter types, but is not yet fully implemented.
 In particular, `ParameterBlock` is not yet supported.

+[Web documentation](https://devprice.github.io/godot-slang/) is currently bare-bones, but in-progress.

+If you have questions or comments, please start a [discussion](https://github.com/DevPrice/godot-slang/discussions/).

 ## License